 Protecting patient privacy is paramount in healthcare, particularly as digital technologies, cloud-based computing, and AI continues to transform the industry.
 With nearly everything now connected digitally, data security for healthcare has become of utmost importance for various entities, including those needing employee and occupational health compliance.

 Whether you’re thinking of the present day or planning for the future, there are several crucial benefits to investing in healthcare data privacy.

 It’s been proven that high personnel trust can be positively correlated to better healthcare outcomes.
-If someone believes their private health information is not adequately protected, it creates a breach in that trust, meaning that the employee may not adhere as easily to company compliance policy or take advantage of the resources you provide.
+Suppose someone believes their private health information is not adequately protected.
+In that case, it creates a breach in that trust, meaning that the employee may not adhere as easily to company compliance policy or take advantage of your resources.

 Avoiding Non-Compliance Penalties and Violations

 Failure to protect private health information adequately can cost a healthcare entity more than the trust and endangerment of patient safety.
 Running afoul of HIPAA regulations, which are constantly updated to address healthcare data privacy threats, can expose a healthcare entity to heavy fines and penalties.

 Dealing with the risk of data privacy breaches and staying HIPAA compliant can seem stressful.
 Still, thankfully there are plenty of helpful tools to help healthcare entities ensure security and compliance.

 - Admin Controls – make sure only the right people access the data

 - Education – train employees handling sensitive data about the importance of data privacy in healthcare